Machine learning in brief

 Supervised learning

 Models learn from labelled data.
-Typical tasks: classification (e.g. spam filters) or regression (e.g. revenue forecasts).
-Ideal when high-quality labelled data exists.
+Typical tasks are classification (for example spam filters) or regression (for example revenue forecasts).
+This works best when you already have clean, well labelled training data.

 Unsupervised learning

-The model receives unlabelled data and finds structure on its own.
-Clustering and dimensionality reduction help segment audiences or detect anomalies.
+The model gets unlabelled data and looks for structure on its own.
+Clustering and dimensionality reduction help with audience segmentation or anomaly detection.

 Semi-supervised learning

-Combines both: a small labelled set plus lots of unlabelled data—useful when labelling is expensive or slow.
+A mix of both: a small labelled set together with a larger pool of unlabelled data.
+Useful when labelling is expensive or slow.

 Reinforcement learning

-An agent acts in an environment, receives rewards or penalties, and improves its policy.
-Applications range from robotics and dynamic pricing to autonomous driving.
+An agent acts in an environment, collects rewards or penalties and improves its policy over time.
+Common in robotics, dynamic pricing and autonomous driving.

-Machine learning creates opportunities across industries.
-From marketing to manufacturing to finance, data-driven models improve decisions, efficiency, and new business models.
+Machine learning shows up across industries.
+From marketing to manufacturing to finance, data driven models help teams make faster, better decisions and unlock new business models.

 Benefits and challenges